-Traditional FL which is the largest version of the sport, consists of 10 vs.10 players as per World Lacrosse FL rules, however there are collegiate differences with NCAA rules highlighting women's lacrosse is played with 12 vs.12 players.
-Generally, FL is played on a pitch 91.4-m x 55-m playing four 15- to 20-minute quarters, with matches frequently played at youth, club, collegiate and international competitive levels.
-However, this is not the only variant of the sport, with box lacrosse (BL), which is an indoor variant played inside the 1 confines of an ice hockey rink (61-m x 30-m) with 19 players in a match squad, with 5 runners 2 playing at any one time (forwards, transition players and defence men), playing four 15-minute 3 quarters.
-There are key rule differences between the games of FL and BL, specifically goal size 4 is considerably smaller impacting on scoring ability moreover, the field of play encourages 5 more continuous play by the ball generally rebounding off the side of the arena rather than 6 going out of play.
-BL typically also consists of more contact situations resulting in players 7 protective equipment being more substantial than used for FL, which could influence the 8 physiological load, in addition to rule modifications including fighting.
+10 players as per World Lacrosse FL rules; however there are collegiate differences with National Collegiate Athletic Association (NCAA) rules highlighting women's lacrosse is played with 12 vs. 12 players.
+Generally, FL is played on a pitch 91.4-m×55-m playing four 15to 20-minute quarters, with matches frequently played at youth, club, collegiate and international competitive levels.
+However, this is not the only variant of the sport, with box lacrosse (BL), which is an indoor variant played inside the confines of an ice hockey rink (61-m× 30-m) with 19 players in a match squad, with 5 runners playing at any one time (forwards, transition players and defence men), playing four 15-minute quarters.
+There are key rule differences between the games of FL and BL: specifically goal size is considerably smaller impacting on scoring ability; moreover, the field of play encourages more continuous play by the ball generally rebounding off the side of the arena rather than going out of play.
+BL typically also consists of more contact situations resulting in players protective equipment being more substantial than used for FL, which could influence the physiological load, in addition to rule modifications including fighting.

-10 More recently, a new smaller-scale format of FL, called Sixes Lacrosse (SL) has been designed, 11 involving 6 vs. 6 players consisting of one goalkeeper and five "outfield" players with no 12 formal positions.
-Matches are played over a period of 32 min (four x 8 min quarters) on a 13 playing area 70-m x 36-m.
-With the addition of a 30 second shot clock in SL adding an intensity 14 element to the smaller-scale version similar to 3 x 3 basketball.
-The SL version is also more 15 closely aligned with the Olympic Games 21st-century framework by reducing the cost and 16 complexity of staging competitions, having potential caps on athlete attendance, which could 17 be seen as an issue with the larger scale (10 vs. 10) version of the game.
+More recently, a new smaller-scale format of FL, called Sixes Lacrosse (SL) has been designed, involving 6 vs. 6 players consisting of one goalkeeper and five "outfield" players with no formal positions.
+Matches are played over a period of $32 \min (four \times 8 \min quarters)$ on a playing area 70-m × 36-m.
+With the addition of a 30 s shot clock in SL adding an intensity element to the smaller-scale version similar to 3×3 basketball.
+The SL version is also more closely aligned with the Olympic Games 21st-century framework by reducing the cost and complexity of staging competitions, having potential caps on athlete attendance, which could be seen as an issue with the larger scale (10 vs. 10) version of the game.
 This enhances the likelihood of World Lacrosse Sixes being included in future Olympic Games (Lacrosse, 2021).
-18 As recently as September 2022, it was included as one of nine sports to present a case for 19 inclusion in the 34th edition of the summer Olympics in Los Angeles (USA) in 2028 (Dasilva, 20 21 2022).
+As recently as September 2022, it was included as one of nine sports to present a case for inclusion in the 34th edition of the summer Olympics in Los Angeles (USA) in 2028 (Dasilva, 2022).